ScooloV/bbpedia/docs/death_zone/new_inducements.md

 next team turn, these two players lose their Tackle Zone and gain the No Hands trait.

-0-1 WIZARD INDUCEMENT: H0RTICULTURALIST OF NURGLE
-150,000 GOLD PIECES, AVAILABLE TO ANY TEAM
+0-1 WIZARD INDUCEMENT: HORTICULTURALIST OF NURGLE 150,000 GOLD PIECES, AVAILABLE TO ANY TEAM
-WITH EITHER THE 'FAV0URED OF NURGLE' 0R 'UNDERW0RLD CHALLENGE' SPECIAL RULES
+WITH EITHER THE 'FAV0URED OF NURGLE' OR 'UNDERWORLD CHALLENGE' SPECIAL RULES
-*Wherever Nurgle's followers travel, a gruesome flourrishing* *of fresh life follows, be it squirming, maggoty worms or* *the vigorous growth of strange florra.
+*Wherever Nurgle's followers travel, a gruesome flourrishing* *of fresh life follows, be it squirming, maggoty worms or the vigorous growth of strange florra.
 Stadia dedicated*
-![](../media/death_zone/image154.jpg)*to Nurgle are particularly worrisome, for even as the*
-*walls and stands decay, the pitch writhes with life, the* *soil churning and bulging as peculiar plants burst forth,* *before rotting away in a moment.
+![](../media/death_zone/image154.jpg)*to Nurgle are particularly worrisome, for even as the walls and stands decay, the pitch writhes with life, the soil churning and bulging as peculiar plants burst forth,* *before rotting away in a moment.
 It is not uncommon for* *the Horticulturalists who tend these pitches to travel with* *their teams, spreading their knowledge to other grounds* *and bringing with them the seeds of Nurgle's garden to* *sow in the mortal world.
-Such fellows, jolly though they*
-*are, are unpopular with the groundsmen of the Old World,* *and many times various bodies have attempted to impose* *strict rules that would prevent their interference!*
+Such fellows, jolly though they are, are unpopular with the groundsmen of the Old World,* *and many times various bodies have attempted to impose* *strict rules that would prevent their interference!*

 Once per game, a Horticulturalist of Nurgle may cast one of the following spells:

-VIG0R0US GR0WTH
+VIGOR0US GR0WTH
 You may cast this spell at the start of any of the opposition's team turns, before any player is activated.
-For the duration of this team turn, there is a -2 modifierr applied to the dice roll every time an opposition player attempts to Rush.
+For the duration of this team turn, there is a -2 modifier applied to the dice roll every time an opposition player attempts to Rush.

-Note that this modifierr applies alongside any other modifierrs that apply to attempts to Rush.
+Note that this modifier applies alongside any other modifiers that apply to attempts to Rush.

-STRANGE FL0RA
+STRANGE FLORA
 You may cast this spell either at the start of any of the opposition's team turns, before any player is activated, or immediately after any of the opposition's team turns has ended.
 Choose an empty target